 Sustainable Growth and Adoption Program (SGAP)

-The Sustainable Growth and Adoption Program (SGAP) invites southern Ontario food- and agri-tech businesses to lead projects that accelerate sustainable growth through the adoption and integration of clean technologies, practices, and process enhancements into their operations.
-Recipients will receive up to $100,000 in non-repayable contributions.
+The Sustainable Growth and Adoption Program (SGAP) invites southern Ontario food and agri-food tech businesses to lead projects that accelerate sustainable growth through the adoption and integration of clean technologies, practices, and process enhancements into their operations.
+Recipients will receive up to $100,000 in non-repayable matching contributions.

 We’re looking for food- and agri-tech businesses in southern Ontario ready to decarbonize their operations through the adoption of sustainable solutions.
-If that’s your organization, tell us about it.
+If that’s your business, tell us about it.

 What is the SGAP?

-SGAP offers non-repayable funding to later-stage food- and agri-tech businesses for projects that enable clean growth, expansion, modernization, and sustainability enhancements in their operations.
-The objective of the program is to promote sustainability across the value chain by de-risking the adoption of clean technologies and the integration of sustainable practices.
+SGAP offers non-repayable funding to later-stage food and agri-food tech businesses for projects that enable clean growth, expansion, modernization, and sustainability enhancements in their operations.
+The objective of the program is to promote sustainability across the value chains by de-risking the adoption of clean technologies and the integration of sustainable practices.
 Direct support will be provided to companies adopting new technologies or adapting current operations to become greener and more sustainable.

 Non-repayable, project-based contributions from $40,000 to $100,000 are available per eligible project.
 Projects must meet the growth and adoption needs of the applicant by supporting one or both of the following: